CompSciOrBust/Amiigo/README.md

 Everyone in the Team AtlasNX dev chat  for general help in this and other projects.

 ## Controls
-Up / Down on Dpad to move up and down the list.
+Up / Down on D-pad to move up and down the list.

 A to select a Amiibo from the list.